undless/gatling.io-doc/content/reference/install/cloud/private-locations/private-packages/index.md

 ---
 title: Private packages
-seotitle: Private packages for Gatling Enterprise Cloud
+seotitle: Private packages for Gatling Enterprise
 description: How to install and use a private repository on your Control Plane.
 lead: Store your simulations' packages privately in your infrastructure, and use them with private locations.
 date: 2023-08-09T12:00:00+00:00